Episode 53 – Managing food waste in healthcare settings

 Evidence from systematic reviews and meta-analyses shows that regular nut consumption reduces the risk of CVD by positively impacting many CVD biomarkers, and for those with CVD, reduces the risk of dying from it.

-Eating a handful (an ounce, or 28g) of nuts a day, compared to eating no nuts, was linked with:
+It found eating a handful (an ounce, or 28g) of nuts a day, compared to eating no nuts, was linked with:

 • 25% reduced risk for CHD